Borjigin: Yuan dynasty family tree

 Genghis Khan founded the Mongol Empire in 1206.
-His grandson, Kublai Khan, after defeating his younger brother and rival claimant to the throne Ariq Böke, founded the Yuan dynasty of China in 1271.
+His grandson, Kublai Khan, after defeating his younger brother and rival claimant to the throne Ariq Böke, founded the Yuan dynasty in 1271, also known as Dai Ön qemeqü Yeqe Mongɣol Ulus in Mongolian.
 The dynasty was overthrown by the Ming dynasty during the reign of Toghon Temür in 1368, but it survived in the Mongolian Plateau, known as the Northern Yuan dynasty.
-Although the throne was usurped by Esen Taishi of the Oirats in 1453, he was overthrown in the next year.
+Although the throne was usurped by Esen Taishi of the Oirat Mongols in 1453 and he declared himself "Tengri Mandate the Great Khan of Great Yuan Dynasty", he was overthrown in the next year.
 A recovery of the khaganate was achieved by Dayan Khan, but the territory was segmented by his descendants.
-The last khan Ligden died in 1634 and his son Ejei Khongor submitted himself to Hong Taiji the next year, ending the Northern Yuan regime.
-However, the Borjigin nobles continued to rule their subjects until the 20th century under the Qing dynasty.
+The last great khan Ligden died in 1634 and his son Ejei Khongor Khan submitted himself to Khuntaij the next year, ending the Northern Yuan regime.
+The four Genghisid Khalkha Mongol Khanates; Tusheet Khanate, Setsen Khanate, Zasagt Khanate, Altan Khanate, the last legitimate remnants of the Northern Yuan, ruled by the descendants of Dayan Khan's youngest son, Prince Gersenji, remained independent in Mongol heartland until Qing annexation of 1691.
+However, the Borjigin nobles continued to rule their subjects until the 20th century under the Khalkha Khans during Qing dynasty, Bogd Khanate and Mongolian People's Republic.
 (Note: Wada Sei did pioneer work on this field, and Honda Minobu and Okada Hidehiro modified it, using newly discovered Persian (Timurid) records and Mongol chronicles.)

-Or in a different version (years of reign over the Northern Yuan dynasty [up to 1388] are given in brackets).
+In terms of existing, Great Yuan Dynasty as official name continued until 1634 with the death of Ligden Khan.